-Funds in this sector aim to grow the value of investors’ capital over the long term, although each will go about this in different ways.
-Some focus on larger companies in the FTSE 100 Index; others will invest in higher-risk smaller or medium-sized companies; and some have the flexibility to invest in companies of any size.
+UK All Companies funds aim to grow the value of investors’ money over the long term, although each will go about this in different ways.
+Some focus on larger companies in the FTSE 100 Index, others invest in higher-risk smaller or medium-sized companies, and some have the flexibility to invest in companies of any size.

 Similarly, some fund managers are more constrained than others.
 Some invest in a similar way to the broader UK stock market, so returns don’t vary significantly.
-Others have more freedom and will take more risks – they may invest in a concentrated number of shares, sectors, or types of business, for example.
+Others have more freedom and take more risks – they may invest in a smaller number of shares, sectors, or types of business, for example.
 This gives them a greater chance of performing better than the market, though the reverse is also true.

-It is often easy for investors to overlook opportunities on their doorstep, however we believe the UK is full of home-grown investment talent.
-The UK All Companies sector is blessed with a number of skilled and high-quality fund managers, although the decision of which ones to choose proves difficult for many.
-We have scoured the market to identify those we believe have the greatest potential to excel over the long term and our favourites feature on the Wealth 150.
-Our history of managing and selecting UK funds has been met with great success.
+The decision of which managers to invest with can be difficult.
+We’ve scoured the market to find those we think have the greatest potential to excel over the long term and our favourites feature on the Wealth 150.
+Our history of selecting UK funds has been very successful so far.

-Investors who would prefer to leave the decision making to the experts may wish to consider funds like the HL Multi-Manager UK Growth Fund.
-The fund combines what we believe to be the best managers from across the UK All Companies, UK Equity Income and UK Smaller Companies sectors.
-The fund benefits from our in-house research and, in our view, it could make a great core UK growth fund.
+Investors who’d prefer to access a number of funds in a single convenient investment may wish to consider the HL Multi-Manager UK Growth Fund.
+It combines what we think are the best managers from across the UK All Companies, UK Equity Income and UK Smaller Companies sectors.
+The fund benefits from our in-house research and we think it could make a great core UK growth fund.
 We feel the additional costs associated with running a multi-manager fund are justified by the benefits of this approach.

 The HL Multi-Manager funds are managed by our sister company HL Fund Managers.